PRODUCT MAY HAVE BEEN DISCONTINUED

 In addition to organs (the nourishing part), this stuff can contain almost anything — feet, beaks, undeveloped eggs — anything except quality skeletal muscle (real meat).

 Although this item contains all the amino acids a dog needs, we consider poultry by-products slightly lower in quality than a single species item (like chicken by-products).

-The fourth ingredient includes meat by-products, another form of slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The fourth ingredient includes meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.